clarin-eric/VirtualCollectionRegistry/README.txt

              value="http://127.0.0.1:8080/VirtualCollectionRegistry"
              override="false"/>

+* AUTHENTICATION *

+The application has two alternative authentication configuration represented by two versions of the web.xml file.
+The default web.xml assumes Tomcat UserDatabaseRealm, which is useful for testing purposes.

 To shibbolize this application, the following steps are required:

 1. Use the shibboleth version of web.xml called 'web-shib.xml' instead of